arcosuc3m/grppi/docs/README.md

 # GrPPI: Generic Reusable Parallel Patterns Interface

-GrPPI is a C++14 library that tries to offer a simplified interface to common parallel patterns with different interfaces.
+GrPPI is a C++14 library that tries to offer a simplified interface for common parallel patterns with different implementation back-ends.

+Currently, the following back ends are supported:

+* Sequential execution.
+* OpenMP.
+* Intel TBB.
+* Native implementation (using ISO C++ threads).

 The API documentation can be found here: